dthain/compilers-fa25/bminor.md

 x = b[0];      // error: x is not a boolean!

 x: integer = 0;
-y: float = x;  // error: integer types can not be implicitly converted to float
+y: double = x;  // error: integer types can not be implicitly converted to double
 ```

 Following are some (but not all) examples of correct type assignments: